tomhrr/cosh/doc/all.md

 `all` takes a list and a function, and returns a boolean indicating whether the function returns true for all of the elements of the list.

-`none`/`notall` is like `all`, except it returns a boolean indicating whether the function returns false for all of the elements of the list.
+`none` is like `all`, except it returns a boolean indicating whether the function returns false for all of the elements of the list.
+Similarly, `notall` is like `any`, except it returns a boolean indicating whether the function returns false for any of the elements of the list.

 `first` takes a list and a function, and returns the first element for which the function returns true.